 - Inform your AP Administrator/Coordinator at your school that you've completed the AP Audit process and inform them that they should be receiving an email soon to verify that you are teaching the course at your school.

 More details on this AP audit process are in lesson 1.12.

 AP Digital Portfolio:

 - When you are approved by the College Board, you will receive an access code for the AP Digital Portfolio Site.
 You will need to enter your class roster at that site which students use to submit the student performance tasks to the College Board.
 Here is a teacher guide to the AP Digital Portfolio.

-- Review the AP CSP purple book with the exam and performance task guidelines and the AP CSP Exam information with rubrics and samples page.
+- Review the AP CSP purple book (course and exam description) with the exam and performance task guidelines and the AP CSP Exam information with rubrics and samples page.